-- People who dream to work as Finance Analyst, Market Analyst, Research Analyst, Investment Banker for them Excel is the language that they should speak.
+- For people who dream of working as Finance Analysts, Market Analysts, Research Analysts, or Investment bankers, Excel is the language they should speak.

-- Excel file is portable can be sent through email
+- Excel file is portable and can be sent through email

-- Excel files can be protected through password so that only intended user can see it.
+- Passwords can protect Excel files so that only the intended users can see them.

 - Excel can be directly connected to OLAP databases.

-- As Excel is a part of the Microsoft office, there is no need to buy it separately.
+- As Excel is a part of Microsoft Office, buying it separately is unnecessary.

-- If we use one file for huge data it may execute slowly.
+- If we use one file for massive data, it may execute slowly.

-- You may unaware of the viruses which may be attached through macros with excel files.
+- You may be unaware of the viruses attached through macros with Excel files.

-- For ease of use we may need to use different sheets, where there are chances of loss of data.
+- For ease of use, we may need to use different sheets where there are chances of data loss.

-- Also there is a limitation on number of columns and rows that we can use per sheet.
+- Also, there is a limitation on the number of columns and rows we can use per sheet.

-- Some users find it difficult to use
+- Some users find it challenging to use